rbind/njtierney.com/content/cv.md

 `2013-` I maintain a personal blog, [njtierney.com](https://www.njtierney.com), to share code and statistics, and to engage in dialogue with the statistics and r-programming communities.

 ## Professional Experience

 ### Invited Academic

+`2019` Berkeley Institute of Data Science (BIDS), Berkeley, California, USA, Jan 24 - Feb 13.
+Continued collaboration with Dr Karthik Ram on best practices for publishing data sources, and current technology issues in modern data science.

+`2019` Johns Hopkins Bloomberg School of Public Health, Maryland, USA, Jan 2 - Jan 13.
+Collaboration with Prof. Roger Peng on approaches for understanding and measuring MCMC convergence and diagnostics.

 `2018` Berkeley Institute of Data Science (BIDS), Berkeley, California, USA, Feb 5 - Feb 9.
 Collaboration with Dr Karthik Ram on best practices for publishing data sources, and current technology issues in modern data science.